PMassicotte/read-rs-product/README.md

 read-rs-product
 ===============

-How to read common remote sensing products
+How to read common remote sensing products.

 Table of content
 ----------------